Selection and Care

 Do a little research on different Christmas tree types.
 Some Christmas tree varieties will hold needles longer than others.

 Our tree farm keeps our fields very well groomed, but there are some things that are beyond the our control.
-Be careful of fire-ant mounds, tree stumps, an occasional blackberry vine, uneven ground and sharp saws.
+Be careful of tree stumps, an occasional blackberry vine, uneven ground and sharp saws.

 Come to the farm prepared for a day in the country.
 Wear comfortable shoes and old clothes.
 Bring rain gear if the weather is threatening.
 The “cutter downers” and the “loader uppers” should also have gloves.
 Don’t forget the camera.
 It’s best to leave “Rover” at home if he isn’t good with little ones.
 Please keep him on a leash at all times.
 Please don’t let him “mark” other people’s trees. 🙂